-A shed building permit is a document that gives you the right to a building project.
-In some states, you can't erect a shed without building permits.
+A shed building permit is a document that permits you to undertake a shed building project on the subject property.
+In some states, you will be breaking the law if you go ahead without securing the necessary building permits.

 Do you need a building permit for a shed in Los Angeles, CA?

-The City of Los Angeles has certain width and height requirements when it comes to shed permits.
-For instance, if your shed is smaller than 120 square feet, then you most definitely do not need a shed permit.
+The City of Los Angeles Department of Building and Safety has certain width and height requirements for such permits.
+For instance, if the construction is smaller than 120 square feet, you definitely do not need a building permit.

-But that's not all, this rule only applies if there is no electrical equipment to be installed or plumbing work to be done.
-In most cases, you might need a different type of permit, like an electrical permit.
+But that's not all.
+This rule only applies if there is no electrical equipment or plumbing installed.
+In such cases, you might need a different type of permit, like an electrical permit.

-However, according to the City of Los Angeles residential requirement, if the shed you plan to build is more than 120 square feet, and needs electrical and plumbing work, then a building permit is required before you can proceed.
+However, according to the City of Los Angeles residential requirements, if the planned building is more than 120 square feet, and needs electrical and plumbing supplies, then a building permit is required before you can proceed.

-There are certain instances when you need a shed permit to build even on rental properties.
-Some include;
+There are certain instances when you need a permit to build, even on rental properties.
+Some include:

-If the floor space is larger than 120 sq. ft
+If the proposed floor space exceeds 120 sq. ft.

 How to Get a Shed Permit in Los Angeles?

-Building requirements in the City of Los Angeles is a walk in the park, if you can follow through with the building rules, you'll get your permit in less than an hour.
+Building requirements in the City of Los Angeles are a walk in the park if you comply with the building rules.
+You can get your permit in less than an hour.

-There are two major types of permit you might need before you commence on your building plans; the counter plan check and express permit.
+There are two major types of permits that you might need before you commence building: the 'counter plan check' and 'express permit'.

 Building and Safety District Office

-Getting a shed permit in Los Angeles is easy.
-Building permit applications can be obtained from the County of Los Angeles Department of Public Works Building and Safety Division.
+Getting a building permit in Los Angeles is easy.
+Applications are dealt with by the County of Los Angeles Department of Public Works Building and Safety Division.

-This type of permit takes about 45-60 minutes to be reviewed, and if everything checks, you'll be permitted to start the type of construction you intend to.
+This type of permit takes about 45-60 minutes to review.
+If everything is okay, you'll receive permission to start the type of construction you submitted.
 You can get this permit at Van Nuys offices, Metro, and West LA.

-If your shed requires mechanical or electrical installation, then you'll need to apply for the "express permit".
-The best part about the express entry permit is that you can apply for it online, in the comfort of your home, and it's a 15-30 minute process.
+If you plan any mechanical or electrical installation, you'll need to apply for the 'express permit'.
+The best part about the express building permit application process is that you can apply online.
+It's a 15-30 minute process.

 How much does a shed building permit cost in Los Angeles?

-The average cost for a building permit in Los Angeles is $1200, but this can change depending on the property in question.
-It can cost anywhere from $40 to $2000, including the fee for the building inspector.
+The average cost for a building permit in Los Angeles is $1200.
+The cost varies depending on the property in question.
+Typically, from $40 to $2000, including the building inspector and inspection fee.

 How Long Does it Take to Get a Shed Building Permit in Los Angeles?

-Typically, a building permit in the City of Los Angeles takes about two weeks to get approved; however, shed permits are different.
+Typically, a building permit in the City of Los Angeles takes about two weeks for approval.

-If you are applying for a counter plan check permit for your shed, it takes 45-60 minutes to get reviewed and approved.
+But if you are applying for a counter plan check permit for a shed, it takes 45-60 minutes to get reviewed and approved.

 Can You Build a Shed Without Planning Permission?

-Usually, you do not need planning permission to build a shed on your property, but there'll always be a few exceptions.
+Usually, you do not need planning permission, but there are a few exceptions.

 What size shed can you build without a permit in Los Angeles?

-So, if you want to build a shed without a permit, you need to stay within the requirements listed; that's a shed smaller than 120 sq. ft (11 square meters) without electrical and plumbing installation, and a lesser roof projection than 24 inches.
+So, you can build a shed smaller than 120 sq. ft.
+(11 square meters) without electrical and plumbing installation and with a roof projection not exceeding 24 inches.

 How tall can my shed be?

-Your shed can be as tall as you need it to be, but when it exceeds 12 ft in height, you'll attract building permit fees.
-So, make sure you communicate with your real estate agent on this.
+It can be as tall as you need it to be.
+But when it exceeds 12 feet or 144 inches in height, there are building permit fees to pay.

 What happens if you build a shed without a permit in Los Angeles?